Germany demolishes cooling tower of former nuclear power plant | DW | 09.08.2019

 The state premier for Rhineland-Palatinate (RP), Malu Dreyer, who watched Friday's spectacle, thanked the local community and environmentalists for pushing for the removal of what she called an "eyesore" in the Koblenz-Neuwied basin, surrounded by hills, near where the Moselle river enters the Rhine.

-The demolition signaled "the end of dangerous atomic energy in Rhineland-Palatinate," said said.
-France retains nculear power reactors upwind from RP's borders, including Cattenom in the upper reaches of the Moselle.
+The demolition signaled "the end of dangerous atomic energy in Rhineland-Palatinate," she said.
+France retains nuclear power reactors upwind from RP's borders, including Cattenom in the upper reaches of the Moselle.

 Ten more years of demolition pending